 How to access Medical ID on iPhone and Apple Watch

 To see what it looks like if someone else would need to pull up your Medical ID press and hold the Side button and a volume button on recent iPhones (just the Side button on the iPhone SE 2020), then swipe from left to right on the Medical ID slider.

 On Apple Watch, press and hold the Side button.
 The Medical ID slider will be available along with the power off and SOS options.

 How to customize SOS settings on iPhone

 There are three ways to activate the SOS feature on iPhone to call emergency services.
-Two of the more automatic features are turned on by default in the latest version of iOS 11.
+Two of the more automatic features are turned on by default in the latest version of iOS.

-For iPhone X and 8, users can press and hold the side button and either of the volume buttons to start a 5 second countdown (previously a 3 seconds).
+For recent iPhones, users can press and hold the Side button and either of the volume buttons to start a 5 second countdown (previously a 3 seconds).
 This is called Auto Call.